micmejia/bible-dump/NKJV/Acts/Acts 18.md

 When they asked _him_ to stay a longer time with them, he did not consent,

 ###### 21
-but took leave of them, saying, "I[^f] must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing."
+but took leave of them, saying, "I must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing."
 And he sailed from Ephesus.

 ###### 22
-And when he had landed at Caesarea, and [^g]gone up and greeted the church, he went down to Antioch.
+And when he had landed at Caesarea, and gone up and greeted the church, he went down to Antioch.

 ###### 23
-After he had spent some time _there,_ he departed and went over the region of Galatia and Phrygia [^h]in order, strengthening all the disciples. ## Ministry of Apollos
+After he had spent some time _there,_ he departed and went over the region of Galatia and Phrygia in order, strengthening all the disciples. ## Ministry of Apollos

 ###### 24
 Now a certain Jew named Apollos, born at Alexandria, an eloquent man _and_ mighty in the Scriptures, came to Ephesus.